SMI/SmiServices/src/applications/SRAnonTool/README.md

 ## Usage as part of CTP

-Configure CTP to call the script SRAnonTool.sh when it detects a DICOM file with `SR` in the `Modality` tag, by editing `default.yaml` as above.
+Configure CTP to call the script CTP_SRAnonTool.sh when it detects a DICOM file with `SR` in the `Modality` tag, by editing `default.yaml` as above.
 CTP will call the script with two options:
 * `-i input.dcm` - the raw DICOM file before anonymisation
 * `-o output.dcm` - the DICOM file which CTP has already anonymised